 Jellybean-surprise!
 (Or, how to change "localhost" to whatever you fancy)

 I recently realized I could set localhost aliases that mapped the different roles of the software I'm building.
 For example, if an application has three user roles ("client", "coach", "admin"), I set up aliases for each that point to a logged-in user of that role.
 So when I visit client:3000 , I know that I'll be logged in as a client.
 When I visit admin:3000 , I know that I'll be logged in as an admin user, and so on.
+(Of course, there are also fun reasons to do this, as well, as we'll see below ☺️)

 1. Open your